mabuzaS21/alx_html_css/css_advanced/README.md

 ## Files

 - `index.html` – Contains the main HTML structure for the page.
-- `style.css` – The main stylesheet for styling the page.
 - `images/` – Folder containing images used in the project (e.g., logos, icons, etc.).

 ## Getting Started